 A Summer Camp for Ambitious High-School Students

-Cost: $800.
+Cost: one week: $900 two weeks: $1,600.
 We are committed to ensuring that every New Hampshire student who wants to participate in this program can do so regardless of financial need.
 Please see the application for more on financial assistance.

-This week-long residential summer camp will study the relationship between money, greed, and corruption in ancient and modern life.
-Facilitated by award-winning UNH professors Scott Smith (Classics) and Nick Smith (Philosophy), participants will spend their days discussing and debating classic and contemporary views of wealth, power, and corruption.
-We will mix highly interactive in-class work with evening films and discussions, as well as excellent food and outdoor activities on the beautiful UNH campus.
+Facilitated by award-winning UNH professors Scott Smith (Classics) and Nick Smith (Philosophy), participants in this residential summer camp will spend their days discussing and debating classical and contemporary views on wealth, power, corruption, and leadership.
+This year we have expanded the program to include a second week devoted to money, politics and government in both the ancient and modern world.
+Students may choose to participate in one week or the full two-week program.
+The faculty and teaching assistants will mix highly interactive in-class work with evening films and discussions, as well as excellent food and outdoor activities on the beautiful UNH campus.

 Costs include all room, board, and materials.